 Makes 2 to 3 servings.

-Chocolate recipe from Chocolate: The Exhibition.
-Originated by The Field Museum in Chicago, this blockbuster exhibit has been seen by more than 1.6 million people in museums across the United States.
-“Chocolate” is a bilingual exhibit; all text is in Spanish and English.
-For more information visit minnesotahistorycenter.org/chocolate.
+Chocolate recipe was from Chocolate: The Exhibition.
+Originated by The Field Museum in Chicago in 2010, this blockbuster exhibit was seen by more than 1.6 million people in museums across the United States.